Faithlife/styled-ui/catalog/accordion/variations-v6.md

 For the next major version of Styled UI, the Accordion component has been rebuilt to use Styled System primitives.

 You can opt in to the new API by importing `{ Accordion } from '@faithlife/styled-ui/v6'`.
-When v6 is released, the `/v6` entrypoint will continue to be supported with a deprecation warning until v7 is released.

 These `<Accordion>` components follow the [WAI-ARIA spec for accordions](https://www.w3.org/TR/wai-aria-practices-1.1/#accordion).